 The master's program offers either a thesis or non-thesis option.
-Areas of study include computer engineering (see collection development policy for Computer Engineering), control systems, power systems, electronics, electromagnetics, optics, and communications.
+Areas of study include computer engineering (see collection development policy for Computer Engineering), control systems, power systems, electronics, electromagnetics, optical electronics, nanophotonics, and communications.
 Many of the undergraduate courses are available at the graduate level, as well as advanced study of these topics.

 There is no geographic limitation for this collection although the United States is represented by the bulk of the collection.

 Emphasis for acquisition is recent works.
 Older material will be retained if it supports the curriculum or research.
 Serials are kept indefinitely, where most material older than ten years will be sent to off-site storage.

 General works are collected at the initial study level.
 Professional works, textbooks, scholarly monographs, data compilations, journals, proceedings, societal transactions, symposia, codes, and standards are collected at the research level.

 There is not a limitation on format; however, most will be paper, microform, and electronic resources.

 Online books and journals are available via local subscription and OhioLINK.
 The Northeast Regional Depository will be used to store esoteric journals and monographs that have little use, as long as the items meet the depository storage rules.

 Popular works are excluded from this collection.